pungkula1337anka/Voice-Stuff/README.md

 guess i am okay, if this here would happen to help any regular, non blind, _(muggles)_ along the way too.

 <br>
-one million screen hours to secure an hour less screentime future<br>
+one million screen hours to secure an hour less screentime future

 can be found at [discord](https://discordapp.com/users/675530282849533952)

 ## 🙇 acknowledgements<br>